pkantue/molomolotech/E-Learning/Technical/Webinars/Planning_2024.md

 The purpose is to have an engaging audience and relevant guests who will be willing to add some context for those watching such a webinar.

 Each webinar should have the following objectives:
-- Connect with their hearts
+- Connect with their hearts "Stories"
-- Establish the problem and premise (technical solutions are found with your heart NOT your mind).
+- Establish the problem the "why/how"
+- Establish the premise (An "effective" Technical solution is 90% words and 10% numbers).
 - Perspective shift (external case studies).
 - Give them REAL solutions (to be applied today).
 - Show and Tell (internal case studies - guests).